-- Giving administrative employees in Palestinian universities skills in managing daily work situations and problems. - Encouraging the employee on the principle of trial and error and ways to achieve feedback from failure situations - Showing adequate attention to the feelings of employees, meeting their desires and needs, and providing support to overcome their problems - Help employees overcome future challenges - Spreading the spirit of optimism and hope among administrative employees. - Designing training programs that meet the needs of employees and raise their capabilities and skills. - Merging new employees with those with expertise in order to benefit from their expertise. - Giving employees the abilities and skills in self-management, setting priorities and formulating goals. - Granting incentives and rewards to employees who appear overworked. - Formulating work policies that motivate employees and encourage them to make efforts.
+- Giving administrative employees in Palestinian universities skills in managing daily work situations and problems. - Encouraging the employee on the principle of trial and error and ways to achieve feedback from failure situations - Showing adequate attention to the feelings of employees, meeting their desires and needs, and providing support to overcome their problems - Help employees overcome future challenges - Spreading the spirit of optimism and hope among administrative employees. - Building work teams within Palestinian universities with diverse capabilities and skills to accomplish difficult tasks.

+- Designing training programs that meet the needs of employees and raise their capabilities and skills. - Merging new employees with those with expertise in order to be able to benefit from their expertise. - Making changes in line with the requirements of reality and using the latest devices and technologies that help the employee to perform his duties. - Providing a work environment that supports creativity and developing creative ideas for employees. - Granting incentives and rewards to employees who appear overworked. - Formulating work policies that motivate employees and encourage them to make efforts.